JOHN HEAGNEY RIDES TO HIS DEATH

 Mary Cleary Arrives

-recorded as English, is listed as a passenger on the Garonne from Plymouth that aoppears to have set out on 12 November 1881 and arrived in March 1882.
+recorded as English, is listed as a passenger on the Garonne from Plymoth that arrived in Melbourne on 12 November 1881.
 Was it our Mary?
 It fits the time, if not the nationality.
 Had she gone to Australia after hearing that her brother John was sick?
 Many years ago a Cleary relative - Annie Blain or Molly Campbell - told

 me that upon her arrival in Blampied Mary had heard a man singing